Farmers' Alliance: Agricultural crisis in the Midwest and Plains

 The quest to achieve a first transcontinental railroad across the U.S. was delayed somewhat by the American Civil War before being finally completed in May 1869.
 There followed a rush to complete additional railway lines to open up new frontier areas for economic development, a situation in which the United States government and the great railroad companies of the day maintained a common interest.
 Rather than directly undertaking railroad construction as a public works project of the federal government, Congress granted cash loans and grants of public land to subsidize construction.
 Some 129 million acres (52.2 million hectares) of public land was ultimately transferred from public ownership to the privately owned railways as part of this process.

 A great part of this massive stockpile of land needed to be converted into cash by the railways to finance their building activities, since railroad construction was a costly undertaking.
 New settlement had to be attracted to the virgin lands west of the Missouri River, which had been previously regarded by the public as worthless to the needs of agriculture due to insufficiencies of the soil as well as the arid climate.
 Millions of advertising dollars were spent by the railway companies promoting the agricultural development of the land which they had to sell.
 This effort was to be rewarded, particularly after the Panic of 1873 left many unemployed and seeking a new start.
 Settlers began to flood into the Midwest and Northern Great Plains in response to the railway companies' blandishments.

 Populations skyrocketed.
-The state of Kansas grew from a population of just under 365,000 to nearly a million people during the 1870s.
+Kansas grew from a population of just under 365,000 to nearly a million people during the 1870s.
 The number of inhabitants in Nebraska nearly tripled, rising to nearly half a million.
 Iowa, Minnesota, and the Dakota Territory showed parallel population gains.
-New counties, villages, and towns sprang up by the hundreds throughout the region and a speculative bubble emerged around the buying and selling of farmland and urban lots.
-Population continued to surge throughout the region well into the decade of the 1880s.
+New counties, villages, and towns sprang up by the hundreds throughout the region, and a speculative bubble emerged around the buying and selling of farmland and urban lots.
+Population continued to surge throughout the region well into the 1880s.

-Unfortunately for those who chose to attempt to farm new lands in such places as Kansas, Nebraska, the Dakotas, and Eastern Colorado, the unusually rainy years of the early 1880s which had buoyed land prices gave way to a protracted drought beginning in the summer of 1887, bringing an end to the giddy, speculative boom.
-With crops failing, artificially inflated land prices plummeted; Eastern capital began to withdraw from the region.
-Banks collapsed and credit dried up.
-A decade of hard times followed, marked by the abandonment of entire communities.
+Unfortunately for those who chose to attempt to farm new lands in such places as Kansas, Nebraska, the Dakotas, and eastern Colorado, the unusually rainy years of the early 1880s which had buoyed land prices gave way to a protracted drought beginning in the summer of 1887, bringing an end to the giddy, speculative boom.
+With crops failing, artificially inflated land prices plummeted; eastern capital began to withdraw from the region; banks collapsed, and credit dried up; a decade of hard times followed, marked by the abandonment of entire communities.
 A sense of deep discontent with the current state of affairs was felt by the farmers who remained.